biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 2nd Place

-Church:	Calvary A/G, Dunwoody, GA
+* **Church**: Calvary A/G, Dunwoody, GA
-Coach:	Ermias Belay, Jim Lex (assistant)
+* **Coach**: Ermias Belay, Jim Lex (assistant)
+* **Team:**
-Team:	Isabella Lex
+   * Isabella Lex
-James Lex
+   * James Lex
-Yoki Belay
+   * Yoki Belay
-Sarah Belay
+   * Sarah Belay
 * **Preliminaries**:
-Round 1: Lost to CrossPoint A/G, Portage, WI 125 to 160
+  * Round 1: Lost to CrossPoint A/G, Portage, WI 125 to 160
-Round 2: Won against Harvest Time A/G, Brunswick, OH 155 to 70
+  * Round 2: Won against Harvest Time A/G, Brunswick, OH 155 to 70
-Round 3: Won against Meridian A/G, Meridian, ID 210 to 145
+  * Round 3: Won against Meridian A/G, Meridian, ID 210 to 145
-Round 4: Lost to Dayspring A/G, Bowling Green, OH 100 to 130
+  * Round 4: Lost to Dayspring A/G, Bowling Green, OH 100 to 130
-Round 5: Lost to Norhtridge A/G, Grand Island, NE 155 to 220
+  * Round 5: Lost to Norhtridge A/G, Grand Island, NE 155 to 220
-Round 6: Lost to Orange County Worship Center, Santa Ana, CA 70 to 150 Round 7: Won against Central A/G, Springfield, MO 195 to 115 Round 8: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 100 to 200 Round 9: Lost to Owasso First A/G, Owasso, OK 30 to 300 Playoff Round 2: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO
+  * Round 6: Lost to Orange County Worship Center, Santa Ana, CA 70 to 150
+  * Round 7: Won against Central A/G, Springfield, MO 195 to 115
+  * Round 8: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 100 to 200
+  * Round 9: Lost to Owasso First A/G, Owasso, OK 30 to 300
+  * Playoff Round 2: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO
 * **Round Robin**:
-Round 1: Won against Suncoast Cathedral A/G, St. Petersburg, FL 135 to 100
+  * Round 1: Won against Suncoast Cathedral A/G, St. Petersburg, FL 135 to 100
-Round 2: Won against New Life Community Church, Oshkosh, WI 215 to 60 Round 3: Won against Corydon A/G, Corydon, IA 250 to 135 Round 4: Lost to Harvest Time A/G, Brunswick, OH 40 to 195
+  * Round 2: Won against New Life Community Church, Oshkosh, WI 215 to 60
+  * Round 3: Won against Corydon A/G, Corydon, IA 250 to 135
+  * Round 4: Lost to Harvest Time A/G, Brunswick, OH 40 to 195
-Round 5: Won against Orange Hills A/G, Orange, CA 210 to 80
+  * Round 5: Won against Orange Hills A/G, Orange, CA 210 to 80
-Round 6: Won against First A/G, Montgomery, AL 190 to -5
+  * Round 6: Won against First A/G, Montgomery, AL 190 to -5
-Round 7: Won against First A/G, Lafayette, IN 155 to 130
+  * Round 7: Won against First A/G, Lafayette, IN 155 to 130
-Round 8: Won against Grace A/G, Syracuse, NY 240 to 50
+  * Round 8: Won against Grace A/G, Syracuse, NY 240 to 50
-Round 9: Won against Timberline Church, Fort Collins, CO 250 to 25 Round 10: Won against Central A/G, Springfield, MO 215 to 60
+  * Round 9: Won against Timberline Church, Fort Collins, CO 250 to 25
+  * Round 10: Won against Central A/G, Springfield, MO 215 to 60
-Round 11: Lost to Victorious Life Church, Wesley Chapel, FL 25 to 75 Round 12: Lost to Turning Point Christian Center, Vancouver, WA 120 to 135 Round 13: Won against Truth A/G, Chariton, IA 210 to 70 Round 14: Lost to James River A/G, "In Chains", Ozark, MO 75 to 150 Round 15: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 190 to 90 Round 16: Won against Calvary A/G, South Bend, IN 190 to 0 Round 17: Won against Meridian A/G, Meridian, ID 235 to 30 Round 18: Lost to Noble A/G, Noble, OK 90 to 150
+  * Round 11: Lost to Victorious Life Church, Wesley Chapel, FL 25 to 75
+  * Round 12: Lost to Turning Point Christian Center, Vancouver, WA 120 to 135
+  * Round 13: Won against Truth A/G, Chariton, IA 210 to 70
+  * Round 14: Lost to James River A/G, "In Chains", Ozark, MO 75 to 150
+  * Round 15: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 190 to 90
+  * Round 16: Won against Calvary A/G, South Bend, IN 190 to 0
+  * Round 17: Won against Meridian A/G, Meridian, ID 235 to 30
+  * Round 18: Lost to Noble A/G, Noble, OK 90 to 150
-Round 19: Won against Nyssa Christian Fellowship, Nyssa, OR 165 to 30
+  * Round 19: Won against Nyssa Christian Fellowship, Nyssa, OR 165 to 30
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Calvary A/G, Dunwoody, GA" html=image_html %}